The Largest Fannie Mae and Freddie Mac Apartment Lenders of 2018-2019

 9. Greystone Servicing Corporation: $6.51 Billion

 While Greystone may not be first on this list, it’s considered one of the most highly acclaimed multifamily lenders on the market today, having been ranked the #1 HUD/FHA multifamily and healthcare lender of 2018.
 That year, the firm originated $3.9 billion in Fannie Mae multifamily loans and $2.61 billion of Freddie Mac multifamily loans.
-In addition to HUD/FHA and agency multifamily loans, Greystone also offers CMBS financing, as well as a host of investment sales, advisory, and management services, including commercial and healthcare property management and EB-5 investment and affordable housing advisory.
+In addition to HUD/FHA and agency apartment loans, Greystone also offers CMBS financing, as well as a host of investment sales, advisory, and management services, including commercial and healthcare property management and EB-5 investment and affordable housing advisory.
 Greystone is headquartered in New York City and is currently lead by CEO Stephen Rosenberg.

 10. Arbor Commercial Mortgage: $4.51 Billion